daniel-isidro/master_kschool/master_class_27.md

 * ML: FEATURES + MODEL + METRICS

+* **All ML problems are about minimization, maximization, or optimization**

-* There are no best models, there are better models than other depending on the metrics
+* **There are no best models, there are better models than other depending on the metrics**

 * Labelled Training Data: Input vectors are usually matrices (several features)

 * Objective is the relation between input and output vectors

+* Classification: always start by logistic regression

+* Metrics are different between regression and classification

+* In k nearest neighbors, for multiple variables inputs, always normalize the vars to avoid different scales between them